chrysts/topiclike/README.md

 ==== DATA STRUCTURE =========
 The data structure used in this project is doubly linked list and hashmap.
-It is expected to have O(1) with this data structure when insert, increment, or decrement takes place.
+It is expected to have O(n) with this data structure when insert, increment, or decrement takes place.

 e.g. :
 We have three topics A, B, C and they have 15, 11, and 11 upvotes respectively.